-The name you register at Meiji University should match the name on the residence card or residence certificate you submitted when you enrolled.
-For international students, this may either be your actual name or a registered alias.
+The name you registered at Meiji University should match the name on the residence card or residence certificate you submitted when you enrolled.
+This may be your actual name or a registered alias for international students .
 For kanji names, JIS kanji (up to Level II) can be used.
 If your name includes other kanji, it will be converted to the equivalent JIS kanji (up to Level II).